Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Method

 To focus explicitly on the linguistic components of speech during translation, the proposed method adopts units extracted using mHuBERT~\cite{lee2022direct}, followed by k-means clustering for quantization.
 This cascaded unit extraction process facilitates robust representation of linguistic content while suppressing paralinguistic variations.

-\textbf{Unit-Based Speed Adaptation.} Speaking speed is a essential factor in dubbing, as perceptual quality significantly degrades when the speed of translated speech deviates from the original~\cite{orero2004topics}.
+\textbf{Unit-Based Speed Adaptation.} Speaking speed is an essential factor in dubbing, as perceptual quality significantly degrades when the speed of translated speech deviates from the original~\cite{orero2004topics}.
 While signal processing techniques can be applied to adjust speech duration, they often compromise naturalness and intelligibility.
-Another strategy involves guiding models using syllable- or phoneme-based speed metrics, since those measures directly indicate speaking pace across langauges~\cite{barrault2025seamless}; however, such methods are inapplicable in textless systems.
+Another strategy is to guide models using syllable- or phoneme-based speed metrics, since these provide an indication of speaking pace across languages~\cite{barrault2025seamless}; however, such methods are inapplicable in textless systems.

 To address these limitations, we propose a unit-based speed adaptation method that adjusts the repetition of speech units based on the speaking speed ratio between source and target speech.
-This method is inspired by unit deduplication (i.e., repetition removal) used in recent S2ST models~\cite{lee2021textless, huang2023transpeech, fang2024ctc} to preserve synthesis quality while minimizing redundancy.
+This method is inspired by unit deduplication (\ie, repetition removal) used in recent S2ST models~\cite{lee2021textless, huang2023transpeech, fang2024ctc} to preserve synthesis quality while minimizing redundancy.
 We hypothesize that the reduced sequence $\hat{L}$ captures a distinct set of pronunciations, and the ratio against original length $L$ serves as an implicit estimate of speaking speed $r=\frac{\hat{L}}{L}$.

-After extracting speech unit sequences from both source and target, we adjust the target sequence by applying the speed ratio $\frac{r_{src}}{r_{tgt}}$, modifying only the number of unit repetitions to align the target speed with the source.
+After extracting speech unit sequences from both source and target, we adjust the target sequence by applying the speed ratio $\frac{r_{src}}{r_{tgt}}$, modifying the number of unit repetitions to align the target speed with the source.
+The speed is normalized by the average speed of each language to mitigate cross-linguistic differences.
 This adaptation preserves linguistic content while controlling speaking rate.
 Note that, as depicted in Figure~\ref{fig:main}, the speed adaptation method does not force the target speech units to have the same length as the source.
 It rather changes the rate of repeating units, so that it only alters the implicit speaking pace.
 Training the model on speed-aligned sequences enables it to generate translated speech that naturally and consistently mirrors the source speaking speed.